-The Parkridge Centre contains displays and information about the nature area, as well as a tea room and small gift shop.
-Outside the centre, you’ll find a number of trails to guide you round the nature area looking for trees, birds and other exciting features, as well as a fun adventure playground for children of all ages to enjoy.
-There's also a purpose-built classroom for school visits for a variety of curriculum-related activities.
-We run Nature Tots every week with more children's activities during the school holidays and Really Wild Birthday Parties!
+The Parkridge Centre and nature reserve has a tea room and small gift shop.
+On the reserve you’ll find a number of trails to help you identify the trees, birds and other exciting features.
+There is also a fun adventure playground for children of all ages to enjoy, and a purpose-built classroom for school visits and a variety of children's activities.
+We run Nature Tots every week with more events during the school holidays.
+You can even hold a Really Wild Birthday Party with us!

 What can you see here?